It’s your personal choice on how secure you want Siri your iPhone or iPad to be.

-This means that a complete stranger could pick up your iPhone and make phone calls, send texts, send e-mails, and access other personal information without having to enter the security code first.
+This means that a complete stranger could pick up your device - or use the 'Hey Siri' command - and make phone calls, send texts, send e-mails, and access other personal information without having to enter the security code first.

 However you can prevent Siri from overriding the passcode: